electron/electron/docs/api/native-theme.md

 A `Boolean` for if the OS / Chromium currently has an inverted color scheme or is being instructed to use an inverted color scheme.

+### `nativeTheme.inForcedColorsMode` _Windows_ _Readonly_

+A `boolean` indicating whether Chromium is in forced colors mode, controlled by system accessibility settings.
+Currently, Windows high contrast is the only system setting that triggers forced colors mode.